TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

  #=> ["Sharon", "Leo", "Leila", "Arun"]
 ~~~

-The friends you invited to your party have gotten back to you, their responses are all in a hash.
-Lets use `#select` to figure out who's coming.
-Recall that when we use an emumerable method with a hash, you can use the key and the value as block variables within the block:
+Now that we've cut out Brian, we can send out the invites!
+Let's say that the friends who you invited to your party have gotten back to you, and their responses are all recorded in a hash.
+Let's use `#select` to see who's coming.
+Recall that when you use an emumerable method with a hash, you need to set up block variables for both the key and the value:

 ~~~ruby
 responses = { 'Sharon' => 'yes', 'Leo' => 'no', 'Leila' => 'no', 'Arun' => 'yes' }